MartinMiles/PowerShellHost/README.md

 Release version of the libraris are located ar `Release` folder, compiled with .NET Framework 4.7.

-For sample of usages, please refer to `MinimalExecutionTest` which
+For sample of usages, please refer to `MinimalExecutionTest`.
+Some very basic call looks as below:

 ```